Enter your ZIP Code

 Most states require vehicle owners to carry insurance in order to drive legally, and they define the minimum dollar value of the coverage you must carry.
 The exact details vary from state to state.

 Car insurance is a contract that protects you from potential financial losses stemming from a car accident.
 Those losses can take the form of medical bills from injuries and the damage to your car and the property of others.
 In the world of auto insurance, excessive speeding while driving is a risky action.
 More car accidents happen with speeding cars than with cars moving more slowly.
 Since sports cars are typically more expensive and more powerful than standard cars, they are viewed as a higher risk category by most insurers, and they are priced higher as a result.

-At the very high end of the sports car market segment (think Ferrari, Lambourghini, etc.) you will not have the same range of insurance companies to choose from.
-Some carriers see the high sticker prices and repair prices of high end sports cars as too risky for their business model.
-High performance auto components that are frequently used in sports cars are usually more expensive to replace and probably not produced in mass quantities.
+At the very high end of the sports car market segment (think Ferrari, Lamborghini, etc.) you will not have the same range of insurance companies to choose from.
+Some carriers see the high sticker prices and repair prices of high-end sports cars as too risky for their business model.
+High-performance auto components that are frequently used in sports cars are usually more expensive to replace and probably not produced in mass quantities.
 So expect to pay more for collision insurance

 Annual Mazda MX-5 insurance rates

 Some companies, such as Hagerty and Chubb, specialize in providing coverage for the sports car market.
 Owners of expensive sports cars may want to consider them for their insurance.
-Low and middle range sports cars can usually find coverage from some name brands like All State, Geico and State Farm, but many smaller carriers will not have much of an appetite for insuring the expensive segment of this market.
+Low and middle-range sports cars can usually find coverage from some name brands like All-State, and State Farm, but many smaller carriers will not have much of an appetite for insuring the expensive segment of this market.